 A reduction in sheet washing frequency corresponds to an increased variation in the relative abundance of phyla observed between males and females.
 To determine if sheet washing frequency and sex affect the phyla present on the skin of those in shared dorms, we calculated the relative abundance of phyla present across the various sex-specific sheet washing groups (Figure 2).
 Through analysis of the plots generated, it is observed that the variation in the abundance of phyla between sexes increases as sheet washing frequency decreases (Figure 2A).
-With reference to this data, five additional taxa bar plots were generated, focusing specifically on the top five abundant phyla depicted in Figure 2A.
-In Figure 2B (Actinobacteriota) and Figure 2C (Firmicutes), an apparent trend emerges of higher frequency of sheet washing leading to reduced variation in the relative abundance of these phyla between males and females.
+With reference to this data, five additional taxa bar plots were generated, focusing specifically on the five phyla depicted in Figure 2A.
+In Figure 2B (Actinobacteriota) and Figure 2C (Firmicutes), an apparent trend emerges of higher frequency of sheet washing leading to reduced variation in the overall relative abundance percent of these phyla between males and females.
 Proteobacteria also demonstrates a similar trend; however, this difference is less pronounced in comparison to Actinobacteriota and Firmicutes (Figure 2E).
 In contrast, Figure 2D demonstrates that the relative abundance of Bacteroidota decreases in similarity between sexes as sheet washing frequency increases.
 The data also suggests that Fusobacteriota is only present on the skin samples of those with high sheet washing frequency and absent on those who do not wash their sheets as often (Figure 2F).
 Overall, there is a discernible trend which indicates that higher sheet washing frequency is associated with reduced variation in the relative abundance of phyla between males and females.
 Through analysis of the generated taxa bar plots, the primary genera constituting each phylum can be identified.
-This includes Corynebacterium for Actinobacteriota, Streptococcus for Firmicutes, Porphyromonas for Bacteriodiota, and Fusobacterium for Fusobacteriota.
+This includes Corynebacterium for Actinobacteriota, Streptococcus for Firmicutes, Prevotella for Bacteriodiota, and Fusobacterium for Fusobacteriota.
 Proteobacteria have a variety of genera; therefore, it does not have one dominating or prevalent genus.

 Both sexes exhibit a greater diversity of unique microbial genera when bed sheets are washed less frequently.
 A core microbiome analysis was conducted to explore the relationship between sex and bed sheet washing frequency, both in relation to each other and within each variable.
 The Four-way Venn diagram revealed 15 core microbial genera, constituting 20% of the overall core microbiome, which remained unaffected by sex or the frequency of bed sheet washing (Figure 3).
 Our findings revealed greater microbial diversity among females who infrequently wash their sheets in comparison to females who frequently wash their sheets (Figure 3).
 This observed pattern is consistent for males as well, where lower sheet washing frequently is associated with higher genera diversity (Figure 3).
 These results suggest a divergence in microbial genera between the sexes, particularly when the sheets are washed less frequently.